balaji043/balaji043/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on spring & angular.
+- 🔭 I’m currently working on spring boot & react.
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning svelte
-- 👯 I’m looking to collaborate on flutter
+- 👯 I’m looking to collaborate on svelte
 - 💬 Ask me about spring, angular
 - 📫 How to reach me: cubanhog.royalgamma@gmail.com